globalcitizen/gentoo-pms-abnf/README.md

 ----
+The idea is to generate useful code from the specifications such that other platforms and systems can easily validate and verify what is 'supposed' to be happening without having to read a human-language technical document.

+So far, we can generate regular expressions for a given entity as well as generate test cases.

+We also need to generate IETF standard ABNF, which will fix the remaining bugs in the regex generation.
+This is only a question of converting strings to hex-encoded entities.

-The idea is to generate useful code from the specifications such that other platforms and systems can easily validate and verify what is 'supposed' to be happening.
-At the base level, this would include things like generating regular expressions for a given entity.
-At a higher level, this would include things like generating IETF standard ABNF, parser generator input, etc. Ideally, we might get some acceptance of this approach (coupled with versioned releases) so that others (package manager maintainers, systems integrators, etc.) can draw from a single formal specification ... removing an entire class of potential bugs.
+Ideally, we might get some acceptance of this approach (coupled with versioned releases) so that others (package manager maintainers, systems integrators, etc.) can draw from a single formal specification ... removing an entire class of potential bugs in every single package related tool.

 Dependencies
 ------------

- * `perl` is required for running tests
+ * `perl` and `ruby` are required for running some tests
  * A C compiler and `make` are required to compile the `abnfgen` utility that is used to validate the ABNF grammar.